wbcr/attiny10-quickstart/Readme.md

 	avrdude done.
 Thank you.
 ```

-## 1. Upload your hex file to the microcontroller:
+## 6. Upload your hex file to the MCU.

 ```shell
 	$ make upload